Sima Yi: Struggle with Cao Shuang

 In September 245, Cao Shuang wanted to alter the structure of the military so he could put his brothers Cao Xi (曹羲) and Cao Xun (曹訓) in command of troops.
 Sima Yi opposed these changes but Cao Shuang ignored him and went ahead.
 In January 246, the Wei emperor Cao Fang granted Sima Yi the privilege of riding to the imperial court in a type of horse-drawn carriage that was traditionally reserved for emperors.

-In February 246, when Eastern Wu forces attacked Zhazhong, over 10,000 households living there fled to the north across the Mian River (沔水, a historical name for the Han River).
+In February 246, when Wu forces attacked Zhazhong, over 10,000 households living there fled to the north across the Mian River (沔水, a historical name for the Han River).
 When news of the Wu invasion reached the Wei imperial court, Sima Yi argued they should let the civilians remain on the northern side of the river because the southern side was near enemy territory and hence too dangerous for them.
 Cao Shuang, however, said: "It isn't in our long-term interests to allow the civilians to remain here and give up trying to secure the south of the Mian River".
-Sima Yi disagreed: "If the enemy sends 20,000 troops to cut off passage across the Mian River, sends another 30,000 troops to fight our forces at the south of the Mian River, and sends another 10,000 troops to occupy Zhazhong, what can we do to save those civilians?"
+Sima Yi disagreed: "No. In every case, a safe place is safe, and a dangerous place is dangerous.
+Hence the military manuals state: 'Victory and defeat are manifestations; safety and danger are energies.'
+Manifestation of energy, from the emperor on down, this affects everyone.
+One cannot but take care about it.
+Suppose the enemy sends 20,000 troops to cut off passage across the Mian River, sends another 30,000 troops to fight our forces at the south of the Mian, and sends another 10,000 troops to occupy Zhazhong.
+What then can we do to save those civilians?"
 Cao Shuang refused and ordered the refugees to return to the southern side of the Mian River.
 As Sima Yi foresaw, Wu forces occupied Zhazhong, captured the civilians, and relocated them to Wu territory.